 But she said she’s glad she did.
 Hughes made up for lost time by graduating this past spring with four degrees: her Associate in Arts for Transfer (AA-T) degree in communication studies, and associate degrees in liberal arts, speech communications and transfer studies.

 Getting into community college was confusing to her at first, Hughes said.
-Once enrolled at Allen Hancock College, finding the finish line was equally vexing.
+Once enrolled at Allan Hancock College, finding the finish line was equally vexing.
 But with a little help and a lot of self-determination, Hughes is well on her way to reaching her education goals.

-“I knew what I wanted to do but didn’t know how to get there,” said Hughes, who gave a lot of credit to Allen Hancock’s Extended Opportunity Programs and Services department for the help.
+“I knew what I wanted to do but didn’t know how to get there,” said Hughes, who gave a lot of credit to Allan Hancock’s Extended Opportunity Programs and Services department for the help.
 “I guess you can say I went from an underachiever to an overachiever.”